thanasispap1998/SQL-Chatbot/README.md

 1) Functions: This notebook contains all the functions that are called in the "ChatBot" notebook in order to execute certain SQL queries.

 2) ChatBot: The "ChaBot" notebook is essentially the whole project.
-The chatbot guides to user throughtout the whole query step by step.
-First we connect to the Workbench and after that the user is free to choose any action he wants to perform, from creating a new database to executing an "Insert" query.
+The chatbot guides to user throughout the whole query step by step.
+First, we connect to the Workbench and after that the user is free to choose any action he wants to perform, from creating a new database to executing an "Insert" query.

 And here is a quick summary of the datasets: